 WI - 715-623-7859Website | Map

-Langlade County has developed sled dog trail opportunities on two locations in the county forest.
-Interest in sled dog trails has centered on the Evergreen Forest Management Unit at the Crocker Hill Sled Dog Trail.
-The trailhead is located on Fraley Road and a public parking area is developed along with a restroom facility.
-The Crocker Hill Sled Dog Trail is maintained by volunteers of the Langlade County Sled Dog Club.
+Langlade County has developed sled dog trail opportunities in two locations in the county forest.
+Interest in sled dog trails has centered on the Evergreen Forest Management Unit at the Crocker Hill Recreation Area.
+This vast, county-owned property weaves you through beautiful rolling scenery of northern hardwood forest types.
+The Crocker Hills Recreation Area is located about 18 miles east of Antigo, WI on Hwy 64.
+The trailhead is located on Fraley Road and a public parking area is developed along with a vaulted restroom.

 Langlade-Price Rd North of Hwy 52,